gqthrowaway/gq_guide/gqguideWIP.md

 - Holosun 403R
 - Magnifier can come later
 - Surefire M640DFT PRO (As of March '24)
-- Lower reciever does not matter but I recommend a completed AERO or BCM lower.
+- Lower reciever does not matter but I recommend an assembled MILSPEC AERO or BCM lower.
 Should not cost more than $450 (March '24)
 - If your lower does not have a stock or grip, Magpul.
 Milspec SLS, SLK, or CTR.
-- 15 x Magpul Gen 3 PMAGs
+- 15 x Magpul Gen 3 PMAGs.
+15 is mostly an arbitrary number but 6-8 Magazines is a standard combat load plus a 4~ spares in a pack.
+On top of that you should have spares on hand if you lose or break any, a 1-2 for your belt, empty training magazines, etc.
 - Blue Force Gear Vickers Sling
 - Geissele SSA

 Load Bearing: